Joseph Henry Banks: British Cavalry

 Banks was promoted to second lieutenant and then lieutenant of the 2nd Battalion of the 24th Foot.
-In 1875, the same year that that regiment departed for South Africa – leading to their decisive actions at the Battle of Isandlwana and Rorke's Drift – Banks transferred to the 12th Royal Lancers as adjutant to the regiment.
+In 1875, Banks transferred to the 12th Royal Lancers as adjutant to the regiment.
 In 1880, having been promoted to captain, Banks again transferred to another cavalry regiment, the 7th Dragoon Guards, to which he remained attached for the remainder of his career.

 With the 7th Dragoons, he took part in the 1882 Egyptian Campaign, serving on Lord Kitchener's staff as brigade major to the cavalry in the Army of Occupation at Egypt.
 Banks saw action at Massawa, where (similarly to his father at the Battle of Inkerman) he had his horse shot from under him.
 He also took part in the Moonlight Charge at Kassassin during the Battle of Tel el-Kebir.
 For his part, he received the Egypt Medal (1882–1889), and the Turkish awards of the Khedive Bronze Star and the Order of the Medjidie, 5th Class.

 In 1883, the 7th Dragoon Guards removed to the Punjab, India, where in 1885 Banks was promoted to major.
 There he was appointed commandant of the Kasauli Hill Depot.
 He enjoyed several other staff and regimental appointments, including that of musketry instructor to the Dragoon Guards and officiating assistant adjutant-general of the Bombay Army under Field Marshal Lord Roberts V.C.
 Banks retired on half-pay, on his 48th birthday, 1891.
 From the Punjab he removed with his family to Nuwara Eliya, Ceylon.